 The stakes races on the Belmont undercard are as follows:

-—The Woodford Reserve Manhattan Handicap: Sponsored by the Woodford Reserve bourbon distillery, this race is also held on Belmont’s turf course over a mile and a quarter distance for fillies and mares three years old and up.
+—The Manhattan Handicap: Some promotional concepts create themselves and this is one of them—The Manhattan Handicap is sponsored by Woodford Reserve Bourbon and the race called simply ‘The Woodford Reserve Manhattan’ in reference to arguably the only decent cocktail made with bourbon (typically enjoyed neat or over the rocks).
+This race is run on Belmont’s turf course over a mile and a quarter distance for fillies and mares three years old and up.
 This race has a purse of $1,000,000 and has traditionally been run immediately before the Belmont Stakes.
-That will change this year with the move of The Metropolitan Mile to the Belmont Stakes card and the Woodford Reserve will immediately precede that race.
-The 2013 winner was Point of Entry with jockey John Velasquez.
+That changed in 2014 with the move of The Metropolitan Mile to the Belmont Stakes card, and the Manhattan Handicap will immediately precede that race.